 Wallabies and Kangaroos

 The Arizona exotic animal ban list is extensive, but marsupials as a whole aren't banned.
-Instead, specific marsupials, the ‘American opossums’, are cited but wallabies, kangaroos, and wallaroos are not, which should make them legal to own in the state.
+Instead, specific marsupials, the "American opossums," are cited, but wallabies, kangaroos, and wallaroos are not, which should make them legal to own in the state.
 This is surprising because kangaroos are large animals making them capable of causing injury, and one would think that a state that bans small and harmless animals wouldn’t hesitate to add a sizeable creature.
 Thankfully, these iconic animals seem to have been overlooked for now.

 Savannah cats are hybrid animals that contain domesticated cat and serval DNA but in different amounts.
 Some Savannah cats have very low percentages of serval genetics and resemble a typical house cat with spots, while higher content animals can be similar to servals in size and appearance.
-These are F1 generation Savannah cats and they have longer legs and prominent serval markings.
+These are F1 generation Savannah cats, and they have longer legs and prominent serval markings.
 Even these high content animals are legal in Arizona because they are considered to be domesticated animals, exempting them from the draconian ban on all members of the order Carnivora in the state.

 This small mammal resembles a rodent but is actually a carnivorous marsupial.
 They are popular in the exotic pet trade.
-Arizona law prohibits all species of the genus Didelphis which consists of 'American Opossums', of which all are cat-sized and the most common member is the North American native Virginia opossum.
+Arizona law prohibits all species of the genus Didelphis which consists of "American Opossums," of which all are cat-sized, and the most common member is the Virginia opossum, which is native to North America.
 There doesn't appear to be any other listing for other opossum species making non-Didelphis species legal.
 This includes the short-tailed opossum, four-eyed opossum, mouse opossum, Yapok water Opossum, and woolly opossum.

 Capybaras are massive, semi-aquatic rodents that need a water source in order to thrive in captivity.
 They can make surprisingly good pets and can be leash-walked when they are well-socialized.
 Despite their intimidating size, they present no threat to the public.
 Arizona law lists various rodents that are prohibited, including the squirrel family, beavers, New World porcupines, and nutrias.
 This does not include capybaras and their other close relatives, guinea pigs, chinchillas, and agouti, so all should be legal.